Jimmy Cable

-James T. Cable (born 7 September 1957), also known by the nickname of "Jimmy", was an English professional light middleweight boxer.
-In the 1980s, who won the Southern (England) Area light middleweight title, the British light middleweight title, and the EBU (European) light middleweight title.
+James T. Cable (7 September 1957 — 15 August 2020), also known by the nickname of "Jimmy", was an English professional light middleweight boxer.
+In the 1980s, Cable won the Southern (England) Area light middleweight title, the British light middleweight title, and the EBU (European) light middleweight title.

 Background

 Cable was born in Penge.
 During his professional boxing career he worked as a painter and decorator.